masonaviles/snakes_cafe/README.md

 # snakes_cafe by Mason Aviles

+## Summary
+A Python script that simulates a POS order system

 ## Feature Tasks
 - When run, the program should print an intro message and the menu for the restaurant
 - The restaurant’s menu should include appetizers, entrees, desserts, and beverages.